CDC expected to backpedal on some masking guidelines

 The Centers for Disease Control and Prevention was expected to backpedal Tuesday on its masking guidelines and recommend that even vaccinated people wear masks indoors in parts of the U.S. where the coronavirus is surging, a federal official said.

 The official spoke on condition of anonymity because the person was not authorized to discuss details of the new policy.
 The CDC was expected to make an announcement later in the day.

-For much of the pandemic, the agency advised Americans to wear masks outdoors if they were within 6 feet of one another.
+The new guidance follows recent decisions in Los Angeles and St. Louis to revert to indoor mask mandates amid a spike in COVID-19 cases and hospitalizations that have been especially bad in the South.
+The country is averaging more than 57,000 cases a day and 24,000 COVID-19 hospitalizations.

 The guidance still called for wearing masks in crowded indoor settings, like buses, planes, hospitals, prisons and homeless shelters, but it cleared the way for reopening workplaces and other venues.